UAE divorce timeline: a calendar and hourglass beside legal documents on a desk

 Divorce Certificate Issuance

-1–3 weeks after final judgment
+1–3 weeks after judgment is final

-What Causes Delays — and How to Avoid Them
+What Causes Delays, and How to Avoid Them

 Delay Factor Typical Impact How to Avoid